brtcrt/lasercats/README.md

 JDK Version 11 or higher

-### Installation and Running
+### Installation and Running via Source Code

 1. Clone the repo.

    ```sh
    git clone https://github.com/brtcrt/lasercats.git
    ```
-2. Use you IDE's import feature or the terminal to build the gradle project from the [build.gradle](desktop/build.gradle) file.
+2. Use your IDE's import feature or the terminal to build the gradle project from the [build.gradle](desktop/build.gradle) file.

 3. Run the project using the gradle run task from lasercats/Tasks/other.

 OR

-2. Follow the directions given in [https://libgdx.com/wiki/start/import-and-running] for importing and running a libGDX project.
+2. Follow the directions given in [libgdx's importing and running page](https://libgdx.com/wiki/start/import-and-running) for importing and running a libGDX project.

+### Installation and Running via Executable
+1. Head over to [releases](https://github.com/brtcrt/lasercats/releases/tag/Alpha) and follow the instructions there.
+2. In order to run from the .jar file, you'll need a JRE.
+Tested using `OpenJDK Runtime Environment Temurin-21.0.1+12 (build 21.0.1+12-LTS)`